Skip to content

 The beauty of cooking these recipes is that they come with a baseline, a core, and a sense of stability, but they also leave room for interpretation.
 You can’t make spaghetti and meatballs without onion, garlic, canned tomatoes, ground beef, and a few other essential ingredients.
 But, one can’t evolve a pasta sauce without trying new things either.
 Tradition is important, but evolution is inevitable.

-Whether you’re whipping up a pot of Sunday gravy or building strategy, process, and/or adopting new systems for Supplier Management it’s important to identify your essential ingredients for success.
+Whether you’re whipping up a pot of Sunday gravy or building strategy, process, and/or adopting new systems for Supplier Management, it’s important to identify your essential ingredients for success.
 Building a recipe for smooth supplier management requires a foundation, which you can build upon, experiment with, and eventually make your very own.

-Kodiak Hub’s Family Recipe for smooth Supplier Management
+Kodiak Hub’s Family Recipe for Smooth Supplier Management

-1 tbs | Strong Leadership
+Strong Leadership

 Leadership is always important, but increasingly important in times of crisis & uncertainty.
 In 2021, procurement organizations will require inspirational, innovative, and pragmatic leaders to ensure procurement excellence.